Day 37 – Rabanal to El Acebo – Camino Frances Day 2

 I decided that I wasn’t going to leave too early from Rabanal for a couple of reasons.
-One, there were so many new albergues in Foncebadón that I expected there would be a lot of people up to Cruz de Ferro early.
+One, there were so many new albergues in Foncebadón that I expected there would be a lot of people up at the Cruz de Ferro early.
 So, there was no point in trying to get there before the crowds and likewise, there were quite a few people staying in Rabanal and many of those would be leaving early.
-I left, I think, at about 8:00 AM.
+So I left, I think, at about 8:00 AM.

 I had a short breakfast at the albergue.
 They started serving breakfast, I think at 7:30, tea, and toast.
 That was certainly going to fuel me until I got to El Acebo.
 It was interesting again, the amount of energy I had for the walk today, I really can’t put my finger on why that is, but the climb up to Foncebadón seemed very easy and I was up there within an hour, I think.

 I stopped for coffee in Foncebadón and met up with a few people that I knew.
 It was an exhilarating walk up to Foncebadón with fantastic views.
 It’s just great to be on the Camino Frances trail again.